teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-white">

-Editing the name and location of the first stall from the list:
+You wish to edit the price of the sixth item in the first stall, as there is a change in price to Pork Chop that you have added previously.

-1. Type `edit-item s/1 i/1 n/Chicken Cutlet p/4.00` into the *Command Box*.
+1. Type `edit-item s/1 i/6 p/6.50` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome:

 1. The Result Display will show a success message.
-1. You have now edited the first menu item of the first stall, and the list of items will be updated.
+1. You have now edited the sixth menu item of the first stall, and the list of items will be updated.
 </div>

 ![ListOutcome](images/userGuide/editItemOutcome.png)